About testicular torsion

 • Infection in the wound requiring antibiotics or surgical drainage (affects up to 10% of patients).

-• Reduced fertility due to testicular damage caused by temporary interruption of its blood supply (affects up to 2% of patients).
+• Reduced fertility caused by temporary interruption of the testicle's blood supply (affects up to 2% of patients).

-• Anaesthetic or cardiovascular problems possibly requiring intensive care (including chest infection, pulmonary embolus, stroke, deep vein thrombosis, heart attack and death).
+• Anaesthetic or cardiovascular problems possibly requiring intensive care.
 These are rare and affect fewer than 1 in 250 patients.

 Recovery and follow-up